-Although the initial cost of a heat pump is higher than an air conditioner or traditional furnace, the annual energy cost savings over time make up the in five to ten years.
+Although the initial cost of a heat pump is higher than an air conditioner or traditional furnace, the annual energy cost savings over time can make up the cost difference in five to 10 years.
 Ensuring that your heat pump is well maintained and operating efficiently also saves you money.
-The more efficiently your heat pump is performing, less energy is used, which in turn results in less cost.
+The more efficiently your heat pump performs, the less energy is used, which in turn results in lower costs.
 Our HVAC professionals can help with the thermostat settings and the indoor pump’s fan operation.
 They will provide recommended guidelines to ensure everything works well and performs at optimal levels.
 When your heat pump undergoes regular maintenance, it is less likely to break down.

-Regular maintenance tips to ensure your heat pump lasts:
+Regular maintenance tips to ensure your heat pump lasts include:

-- Changing or cleaning the heat pump filter prolongs its life.
+- Changing or cleaning the heat pump filter.

-- Clean your coils and fans seasonally to prevent poor energy efficiency.
+- Cleaning its coils and fans seasonally to prevent poor energy efficiency.

 - The energy difference between a well-maintained system and a neglected one can be anywhere from 10 to 25 percent.